 4.5 Initiatives promoting social inclusion and raising awareness

-A series of initiatives promoted bythe Ministry of Education and the Ministry of Universities and Research (MIUR)considers schools as a key-space for the promotion of intercultural dialogue and for raising awareness on multiculturalism among the students and the teaching staff.
+A series of initiatives promoted by the Ministry of Education and Merit (ex MIUR) considers schools as a key-space for the promotion of intercultural dialogue and for raising awareness on multiculturalism among the students and the teaching staff.
 Among the most recent initiatives in this area, there are the following activities:

 - Drafting a Sports and Integration Manifesto containing guidelines for people working in sport.
 The manifesto aims to ensure equal access to sport, ban physical and verbal violence, combat discrimination and sporting unfairness;